All posts

 BACEN CBE reporting

-The Declaração de Capitais Brasileiros no Exterior (CBE) is a separate reporting obligation administered by the Banco Central do Brasil (BACEN), not the Receita Federal.
-Any Brazilian resident (individual or entity) holding foreign assets totaling $100,000 USD or more on the reference dates is required to file the CBE.
-The US LLC itself — as a membership interest in a foreign entity — counts as a foreign asset.
-So does the LLC's US bank account balance.
+The CBE (Declaração de Capitais Brasileiros no Exterior) is a separate beast, administered by BACEN, not the Receita Federal.
+If your foreign assets total $100,000 USD or more on the reference dates, you file the CBE.
+Your LLC membership interest counts.
+So does the US bank account balance.

 Filing thresholds and frequency